VeikkoPyh/Vosa-tevos/README.md

-Dictionary and sentences of Vosa tevos, Finnish, English Vosa tevos is new and easy constructed language developed by Veikko J. Pyhtilä, 1990-2026, Finland.
+Dictionary and sentences of Vosa tevos, Finnish, English.

+Vosa tevos is new and easy constructed language developed by Veikko J. Pyhtilä, 1990-2026, Finland.

-You may freely use this dictionaries and sentences for learning and using Vosa tevos.
+You may freely use this dictionaries and sentences for learning and using Vosa tevos and for evaluation, creating Vosa's language models and translators using AI:

 You can load vosaFinsiEngsi.htm on your computer and open it in Firefox, and by ctrl-f or Search page get good search field by good search options.

 More information https://ekovisterlo.blogspot.com/

 https://ekovisterlo.blogspot.com/p/ekovisterlo-home-page-etusivu.html